-• Help guide future trails and stewardship by reporting community usage, recording natural resource and wildlife observations (download the Mount Dean Stone wildlife poster), and providing feedback to Five Valleys Land Trust.
+• Reporting community usage and wildlife observations (download the Mount Dean Stone wildlife poster), and providing feedback to Five Valleys Land Trust.

 • Put Saturday, September 29th on your calendar!
 The Mount Dean Stone Committee will once again be hosting a volunteer workday for National Public Lands Day 2019.
 Stay in the loop by signing up to receive volunteer opportunities emails.